 The cold snap has now started here and I really fancied something hot and spicy.
 I wanted to make rasiya muthia but didn’t have any fresh methi (fenugreek).
 My hubby suggested making them using fresh cabbage (cobi na rasiya muthia).
-My recipe for Rasiya Muthias using methi is here.
-The recipe is very similar to the methi na rasiya muthias but I changed some of the ingredients slightly.
-I added some bread crumbs to the muthia dough to see if they came out softer and yes, they were lovely and soft and had soaked up all the flavours.
-I am reposting here with updated pictures.
+I added some breadcrumbs to the dough to make the muthias a bit softer.
 This dish is a favourite of mine in the cold weather as it’s quick and easy to make, warms you up and fills you up as well.

 Ingredients to serve 4 people:

 - 1 heaped cup- finely grated fresh cabbage (You can also use methi or even left over rice or khichedi)

 - ½ cup- chapatti flour (Whole wheat Flour)

 - 1-2 tbls : ginger, garlic and green chilly mixture (use it to your taste)

 - 2 tsps Salt